AndyWangLYN/ELEC594AutoDrone/README.md

 To run the scripts, please follow the instructions in the README.md file inside each folder.

 Results
-According to the simulation I tested, the autonomous drone was able to successfully detect and fly towards a flower, and perform the required operations.
+According to the simulation I tested, the autonomous drone was able to successfully fly, and perform the required operations.
 The simulation results showed that the drone was able to navigate accurately in the simulated environment.